sugamphirke016/Bookopia-WherePagesUnfold/README.md

 - Construction based on Fluid Float Layouts and Flexbox.
 - Integration of Responsive units for optimal adaptability.
 - Adherence to the principles of color theory in its design, creating visually harmonious and engaging experiences.
-- Provision for browsers that do not support specific styles, ensuring a consistent experience across different platforms.
+- Provision for browsers not supporting specific styles, ensuring a consistent experience across different platforms.
 - Built on the NPM ecosystem, leveraging the power of a vast collection of open-source packages and libraries.
 - Codebase designed to be reusable, maintainable, and scalable, allowing for easy expansion and updates.
 - Meticulously crafted using a Desktop-first approach, ensuring full responsiveness across various devices such as mobile phones, tablets (both in portrait and landscape orientations), and even larger screens.